Influenza A virus subtype H2N2

 Influenza A virus subtype H2N2 (A/H2N2) is a subtype of Influenza A virus.
 H2N2 has mutated into various strains including the "Asian flu" strain (now extinct in the wild), H3N2, and various strains found in birds.
 It is also suspected of causing a human pandemic in 1889.

-The geographic spreading of the 1889 Russian flu has been studied and published.

 Russian flu

 Some believe that the 1889–1890 Russian flu was caused by the influenzavirus A virus subtype H2N2, but the evidence is not conclusive.
 It is the earliest flu pandemic for which detailed records are available.
 More recently, there are speculations that it might have been caused by one of the coronaviruses first discovered in the 1960s.

-Asian flu
+Asian flu pandemic

 The "Asian Flu" was a category 2 flu pandemic outbreak of influenzavirus A that first appeared in Guizhou, China in early 1957 and lasted until 1958.
 The first cases were reported in Singapore in February 1957.
-In February 1957, a new influenza A (H2N2) virus emerged in East Asia, triggering a pandemic (“Asian Flu”).
+In February 1957, a new influenza A (H2N2) virus emerged in East Asia, triggering a pandemic ("Asian Flu").
 This H2N2 virus was composed of three different genes from an H2N2 virus that originated from an avian influenza A virus, including the H2 hemagglutinin and the N2 neuraminidase genes.
 It was first reported in Singapore in February 1957, Hong Kong in April 1957, and in coastal cities in the United States in summer 1957.
 Some authors believe it originated from mutation in wild ducks combining with a pre-existing human strain.
 Other authors are less certain.
 It reached Hong Kong by April, and US by June.
 Estimates of US and worldwide deaths caused by this pandemic varies widely depending on source; ranging from approximately 69,800 to 116,000 in the United States, and worldwide from 1 million to 4 million, with the World Health Organization (WHO) settling on "about 2 million," with an overall mortality rate of 0.6%.

 The Asian Flu strain later evolved via antigenic shift into H3N2 which caused a milder pandemic from 1968 to 1969.

-Both the H2N2 and H3N2 pandemic strains contained avian influenza virus RNA segments.